aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2008/aspose-words-for-net-6-0-0-release-notes/_index.md

 ## Printing and Imaging

-Being able to print Word® documents in any server or client application without utilizing Microsoft Word® has been a dream for many and for long.
+Being able to print Word® documents in any server or client application without utilizing Microsoft Word® has been a dream for multiple and for long.
 Aspose.Words for .NET 6.0 makes it possible.

 The same document Rendering Engine can output to a .NET Graphics object and it opens endless prospects for Aspose.Words customers: